Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE #6 (Alban): Autosave.
 - MISSING FEATURE #7 (Alban): Split the toolbar in two (one for file, one for edition) + add a new toolbar for navigation
 - MISSING FEATURE #8 (Patrick): Add an optionnal part outline to see more clearly the different parts when exporting the image
-- MISSING FEATURE #9 and #45 (Loys): Support Multi-Document or allow copy paste between instance (or after a load) -> use clipboard for that
 - MISSING FEATURE #10 (Alban): Compatibility with TrackDraw?
 - MISSING FEATURE #11 (FreeBee): Mirroring selected (just like rotating) -> almost impossible to do
 - MISSING FEATURE (Alban): The selection should be an undoable action